Italian Chopped Salad

-This Italian Chopped Salad is a light, yet hearty salad that tastes like your favorite Italian sub sandwich without the bread!
+This Italian Chopped Salad is a light, yet hearty salad that tastes like your favorite Italian sub sandwich but with pasta instead of the bread!

-This Italian Chopped Salad is one of my all-time favorites and I make it often since I always have the ingredients on hand, thanks to my beloved STAR Fine Foods.
-It’s light, yet filling.
-So flavorful and healthy.
-Just what the doctor ordered!
+This Italian Chopped Salad is one of my all-time favorites – I make it often since I always have the ingredients on hand.
+It tastes like a fantastic Italian sub sandwich, but with pasta in place of the bread.
+So flavorful and healthy, and since the ingredients are all chopped, every bite has all the goodies!

 Italian Chopped Salad